 Hearty Meals is a program designed for two things — to provide meals for those who do not have enough to eat every day and to teach the students about giving to those who are less fortunate.

 The Spiritual Life Group hands out brown paper lunch bags on the first Monday of each month.
 Students make a lunch for a person in need and return the Hearty Meal to school the next day.
 There are Spiritual Life bins in the classroom for collection, and the meals are delivered by Spiritual Life to the Peachtree Mission in downtown Atlanta.
-Students may make any meal they like and are asked to try to make it healthy (whole wheat bread, lunch meat, fruit, etc.).
+Students may make any meal they like and are asked to try to make it healthy.
 Students often decorate the bags before returning the Hearty Meal.

 OLA provides at least 200 meals to the mission each month through the Hearty Meals program.

 The annual Adopt-a-Family project is a community outreach program that OLA has been doing for many years in conjunction with the Atlanta Catholic Charities Refugee Resettlement Program.
 From the moment these families arrive in Atlanta, Catholic Charities provides aid to them.
 Their needs are great, and Catholic Charities relies on the Atlanta Catholic community to help fill the basic needs as the families start their new lives.
 One of the first things they receive are “Welcome Baskets,” which Catholic Charities provides.
 These baskets contain basic kitchen wares, cleaning and bath essentials, and bedding.